smartgic/skill-sonos-controller/README.md

 * "play back to front album by lionel richie on dining room"
 * "play back to front album by lionel richie from spotify on dining room"
 * "play soundtrack album from spotify on dining room"
+* "play the mysterious universe podcast from plex on office"
 * "discover sonos devices"
 * "what is playing"
 * "which artist is playing"